7 Ways to Become a Counselor (or Therapist) Without a Degree!

 - Teacher’s Assistant

 In this article, you will be introduced to popular careers that either involve counseling or deal with counseling in some way – and none of them require a degree!

-7 Counseling Career Options that do not Need a Degree
+7 Counseling and Therapist Career Options that do not Need a Degree

 The mental health field has many different career options, and some of them do not require a degree.
 Before looking for a counseling job, it is important to remember that requirements can differ from state to state.
 Also, some employers may have stricter requirements.
 There are careers outside the typical mental health field that do not require a degree and feature counseling as part of the job.